scotthlee/injury-autocoding/README.md

   1. ```train.csv```: 'id', 'text', 'event'
   2. ```test.csv```: 'id', 'text'

-If your narratives don't already have an 'id' column with unique record identifiers, our script will generate one during the preprocessing steps/
+If your narratives don't already have an 'id' column with unique record identifiers, our script will generate one during the preprocessing steps.
+Also, if you'd like to use our pre-fine-tuned BERT checkpoints to get our ensemble's predictions, replace the ```train_runs``` folder in the original data directory template with the one [here](https://www.dropbox.com/s/3syexlfa3a6uyfm/train_runs.zip?dl=1).